dolgachio/js_mentoring_2016/Module1/HW2/README.md

-To run example in dev-mode
+To run example in dev-mode:
 1. npm install
 2. gulp develop